vague2k/templui/README.md

 You can also mix and match these approaches based on your project needs.

-For a quick start, check out our [Goilerplate Quickstart](https://github.com/axzilla/goilerplate-quickstart) template, which provides a pre-configured setup using Goilerplate as a package library.
+For a quick start, check out our [Goilerplate quickstart](https://github.com/axzilla/goilerplate-quickstart) template, which provides a pre-configured setup using Goilerplate as a package library.

-For detailed setup instructions and examples, visit our [Getting Started guide](https://goilerplate.com/docs/getting-started).
+For detailed setup instructions and examples, visit our [how to use guide](https://goilerplate.com/docs/how-to-use).

 ## Components

-Explore our growing list of components in the [Components documentation](https://goilerplate.com/docs/components).
+Explore our growing list of components in the [components documentation](https://goilerplate.com/docs/components).
 Each component comes with usage examples and code snippets.

 ## Inspiration